GO-21 SciRPN closely simulates the venerable HP-21 Pocket Scientific

 You may rightly view this focus ordering as if the following objects exist in their own logically horizontal row that you can freely traverse left and right:

-A focused, clickable object is highlighted: calculator keys with a translucent white overlay, and other objects with a gold background.
+A focused, clickable object is highlighted: calculator keys with a translucent white overlay, and other objects with a light gold background.
 When the calculator first starts the initial screen focus is on the Info button for quick access to Help and Settings, as seen in this picture.
 Note that the OFF-ON switch can never receive the focus because the calculator is always ON.

 The Info button actually identifies with both the switch-view control and the t key, this means that the focus order is really a ring that you may circle in either direction:

-As with iOS and macOS, you can view and scroll the paper tape on tvOS.
-Move the focus to the switch-views control , tap the control until the scrollable view of interest is visible, then pan up and down to scroll the contents.
+tap the control until the scrollable view of interest is visible, then pan up and down to scroll the contents.
 When you are finished, pan left or right to move the screen focus to the next object in the focus ring.
-Remember that a view is only scrollable when it has the gold focus.
+Remember that

 Note: when a scrollable view is visible it inserts itself into the focus ring.